morganbye/EPRtoolbox/README.txt

 Add the folder to your MATLAB path
      File -> Set Path -> Add with Subfolders
      Save, Close.
-Type "EPRtoolbox" to start the main toolbox
-Type "PowerSat" to start the power saturation tool
+Type "EPRtoolbox" in the MatLab command window to start the main toolbox Type "PowerSat" to start the power saturation tool
     (also available through the main toolbox)